ibm-cloud-docs/api-handbook/fundamentals/methods.md

 ## PUT
 {: #put}

-A successful `PUT` request SHOULD replace an existing resource or, in specific cases, create a new resource.
+A successful `PUT` request SHOULD replace an existing resource.
+If a resource is not yet located at the requested URI, the `PUT` request MAY create a new resource, as discussed below.

-The resource impacted by a `PUT` request MUST be located at the URI used in the request.[^put-uri] For example, if `PUT /users/bob` updates a user, `GET /users/bob` MUST retrieve the same user.
+The resource impacted by a `PUT` request MUST be located at the URI used in the request.[^put-uri] For example, if `PUT /users/bob` replaces a user, `GET /users/bob` MUST retrieve the same user.

 When a `PUT` request is successfully and synchronously used to replace an existing resource, a status of `200 OK` MUST be returned.[^put-update-success]